jonifreeman/ajatusasana.fi/en/index.markdown

 title: Idea
 ---

-**RELAXATION WORLD**
+** THE ART OF RELAXATION**

 **_Thoughtful Coaching_**

-How wonderful it would feel to know oneself from the bottom of one's heart!
+How wonderful it would feel to know oneself from the bottom of one's being!
 To relax and let go of stressful worldly affairs in a cosy and peaceful setting.
 To become more conscious of the healing power of the breath.
 To read one's bodily messages in a productive way.
 To connect with greater awareness with one's feelings and bodily sensations.
 To learn lifelong tools and knowledge for managing stress and emotional states.